School Counselors

 Yes.

-For thirteen years, Catherine Rosasco-Mitchell and a team of educators refined and tested the techniques in four elementary schools (Kohala Elementary, 2008 to 2016; Parker Elementary School, 2010; and Hawaii Preparatory Academy’s lower school, 2006).
+For 13 years, Catherine Rosasco-Mitchell and help from a team of professionals rigorously tested and refined lessons in 4 different kinds of elementary schools with hundreds of children.
+(Kohala Elementary, 2008 to 2016; Parker Elementary School, 2010; and Hawaii Preparatory Academy’s lower school, 2006)

 (√) Does movement organization affect behavior even if a child acts normal?